kleijnweb/swagger-bundle/README.md

    //...
 }
 ```
-When a controller action returns `NULL`, SwaggerBundle will return an empty `204` response.
+When a controller action returns `NULL`, SwaggerBundle will return an empty `204` response, provided that one is defined in the specification.

+Otherwise, it will default to the first 2xx type response defined in your spec, or if all else fails, simply 200.

 # Developing